victoriacheng15/100daysofcode/r2-log.md

 ## Day 11

-- ☕ DSA: solved 1 codewears kata
+- ☕ DSA: solved 1 codewars kata
 - ☕ bubble tea api:
   - fixed the issue that you can submit 2 tea types
   - added history content and sources